Rok Gomišček (firstname.lastname@example.org)

 English (including the homework and, by consent of students, the exam).

-The grade is composed from grade on the homework and grade from the final exam.
-To grant approach to the final exam, students have to score higher than 60% with homework.
+The course grade is composed from grade on the homework and grade from the final exam.
+The grade for the homework will be composed from the grade from Rosalind challenges (50%) and grade from mini projects (50%).
+To grant approach to the final exam, students have to score higher than 60% on rosalind and higher than 60% with the projects.
 The course is completed successfully if both homework and exam scores are above 60%.
 Homeworks may include bonuses; we take these into account in the final grade of homework but do not consider them when grading the final exam.
 That is, you have to score better than 60% in the final exam to pass the course.
 The final course score in points is computed as max[min(HW+15, EX), min(HW, EX+15)], where HW is a score from homework and EX is a score from the exam, both expressed in the scale from 0 to 100.
 Example: student's score is 85% for homework, 65% at the exam, the final score in points is 80%.
 One more example: exam score was 90%, homework 65%, final grade in points is 80%.
 Score is rounded to an integer and then translated to a course grade by the following rule: below or equal to 60 -> 5, from 61 to 68 -> 6, from 69 to 76 -> 7, from 77 to 84 -> 8, from 85 to 92 -> 9, from 93 -> 10.
 Grade 5 is negative (fail) and grades 6 and above are positive (pass).
 There's no oral exam, except for students who would like to change their final grades (note: this could go both directions, students who will not be prepared at the oral exam will fail the course).

 - Durbin et al. (1998) Biological sequence analysis, Cambridge University Press (selected chapters)